NeoKish/NeoKish/README.md

 ### Hi there 👋

 ## About
 My name is Kishan Savant.
 My background is in Mechanical Engineering but I have become more of a software developer now.
 I am interested in Robotics and Autonomous systems.
 My goto programming languages are C++ and Python.
-I recently completed a Self-Driving Car Nanodegree on Udacity but as I started to work on advance projects I felt that my C++ wasn't good so I enrolled into their C++ Nanodegree and am on verge of finishing it.
+I recently completed a Self-Driving Car Nanodegree on Udacity but as I started to work on advanced projects I felt that my C++ wasn't good enough so I enrolled into their C++ Nanodegree and am on the verge of finishing it.
 I recently started contributing to Open Source and am working on trying to do some quality PRs.

 <!--
 **NeoKish/NeoKish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.